 If you’ve ever fallen over in the office, you’ll know how embarrassing it can be.
 However, if you have a serious fall then you’ll be left with more than just embarrassment.
 Broken bones, head injuries, back injuries and fractures are common workers’ compensation claims.
 Spillages on breakroom floors, oil or fuel slicks in warehouses, even muddy, wet ground on building sites.
 A slip or trip can have serious medical and financial consequences.

-Lifting boxes, pushing crates, moving your computer from one desk to another.
+Overexertion can be a result of lifting boxes, pushing crates, moving your computer from one desk to another.
 If you’re lifting and moving heavy objects, then you’re at risk of overexerting yourself.
-Twisting your back, causing muscle spasms, tearing ligaments and pulling muscles don’t sound serious but they can be incredibly painful and debilitating.
-If anyone is required to lift anything, they should be provided with adequate training to ensure movement is done correctly.
+Twisting your back, causing muscle spasms, tearing ligaments, and pulling muscles don’t sound serious but they can be incredibly painful and debilitating.
+Neck Injuries at Work can also happen as a result of falls or serious muscle strains.
+These require proper treatment and you can claim their compensation legally within the time limit.
+So right after your recovery, do get in touch with a lawyer to proceed with the claims.

 Speak with your employer